-- 1. recent hospitalization; or - 2. multiple or lengthy psychiatric hospitalizations in the past; or - 3. extensive community treatment and support services over a sustained period of time; or the person exhibits signs and symptoms of a psychiatric disorder of sufficient severity to cause a current disturbance in several areas of role performance.
+- 1. recent hospitalization; or - 2. multiple or lengthy psychiatric hospitalizations in the past; or - 3. extensive community treatment and support services over a sustained period of time; or - 4. the person exhibits signs and symptoms of a psychiatric disorder of sufficient severity to cause a current disturbance in several areas of role performance.

-Young adult with special needs - means an individual aged 18 - 24 who:
+Young adult with special needs - means an individual who has income at or below 50% AMI at the time of entering housing and who is:

-- 1. is homeless or transitioning from youth systems such as foster care or residential programs and are at imminent risk of homelessness; and - 2. would not be able to retain stable housing without tightly linked support services; and - 3. has income at or below 50% AMI at the time of entering housing.
+- 1. aged 18-24 and homeless or transitioning from youth systems such as foster care or DCF residential programs and is at imminent risk of homelessness; and - 2. would not be able to retain stable housing without tightly linked support services.